Siyavula/emas.app/docs/README.rst

 Example:
 John registers as a user on everythingmaths.
 He purchases access to the intelligent practice service for a month and he also purchases 20 credits for the Questions-and-Answers service.
-He pays with credit card via the VCS system.
+He pays by credit card via the VCS system.
 After successful completion of the transaction he browses to: grade-10/01-algebraic-expressions/01-algebraic-expressions-01.cnxmlplus The system computes that this is a request for a maths grade 10 page.
 It uses